How DO-178C Software Development Processes Are Supported by the IBM ELM Lifecycle Suite

 Disconnected tools create gaps that auditors immediately flag.

-ELM Solution: Automated traceability links ensure that every requirement is connected to its design and code, with dashboards showing missing links.
+Automated traceability links ensure that every requirement is connected to its design and code, with dashboards showing missing links.

 3. Code Not Linked to Certification Evidence